NickMichaels/php-seating-chart/README.md

 If you want to see the seating Chart and a tabular representation of the Manhattan Distance from any given seat to the best seat, change the second parameter when instantiating $reservationDriver to true.

-There are also basic performance metrics at the bottom of the reservationDriver.php file that I used when developing this solution.
+There are also basic performance metrics at the bottom of the reserveSeats.php file that I used when developing this solution.
 They can be uncommented to see performance.

 ## Run in Docker Container